mikhaillav/gm0/source/docs/awards/award-types.rst

 **Official Competition Manual Description:**

 In an effort to recognize the leadership and dedication of the most outstanding secondary school STUDENTS from FIRST, the Kamen family sponsors awards for selected 10th or 11th grade STUDENTS known as the FIRST Tech Challenge FIRST Dean's List Award.
-The STUDENTS who earn FIRST Dean's List status as a semi-finalist, finalist or winner, are great examples of current STUDENT leaders who have led their teams and communities to increased awareness for FIRST and its mission, champion FIRST Core Values such as Inclusion, and embody Gracious Professionalism® .
+The STUDENTS who earn FIRST Dean's List status as a semi-finalist, finalist or winner, are great examples of current STUDENT leaders who have led their teams and communities to increased awareness for FIRST and its mission, champion FIRST Core Values such as Inclusion, and embody Gracious Professionalism\ |reg| .
 It is the goal of FIRST that these individuals will continue, post-award, as great leaders, STUDENT alumni, and advocates of FIRST.
 Please visit the Dean's List Award Website to see complete award submission details and to see past FIRST Tech Challenge winners.
 For regions of the world that do not use grade levels such as this to identify years of schooling: This award is intended for STUDENTS who are two (2) to three (3) years away from entering college or university.
 STUDENTS that would be attending college or university in the next academic year are not eligible.
 Mentors will be asked for the year of graduation during the nomination process.

 There are three (3) "categories" of FIRST Dean's List Award students:

-1. **FIRST Dean's List Semi-finalists** – comprised of the two (2) students in their 10th or 11th grade school year* nominated by each team.
+1. **FIRST Dean's List Semi-finalists** - comprised of the two (2) students in their 10th or 11th grade school year* nominated by each team.

    Officially the semi-finalists from a team are chosen by a coach.
 But it's not forbidden to make a voting in a team to choose the best candidates.

    The coach/dean's submittor is required to fill the form on firstinspires.org in dashboard where essays and some personal information about the students are attached.
 Every year FIRST sets a deadline till which you can nominate candidates.
 You can find nominative instruction and more information here: https://info.firstinspires.org/hubfs/web/program/ftc/deans-list-nomination-guide.pdf

-2. **FIRST Dean's List Finalists** – comprised of the students (2, 3, or 4, depending on the region) selected at each State/Regions Championship.
+2. **FIRST Dean's List Finalists** - comprised of the students (2, 3, or 4, depending on the region) selected at each State/Regions Championship.

    Upon the nomination window closing, every semi-finalist will receive an email from FIRST which provides the Semi-finalist with the nomination written by the coach.
 Semi-finalists should make sure to read the nomination to help prepare for the interview.
 Be prepared to discuss topics written in your nomination and anything else that you might what to mention that is relevant.
 It is also helpful to prepare a list of topics you want to discuss during the interview.